Native American Facts For Kids was written for young people learning about the Niantics for school or home-schooling reports. We encourage students

 What was Niantic transportation like in the days before cars?
 Did they paddle canoes?

 Yes, the Niantics made dugout canoes by hollowing out large trees.
-They used them for transportation and for ocean fishing trips.
+They used them for transportation and for

 Over land, the Niantics used dogs as pack animals.